 - Seal with weatherproof spray.

-Sell fast when styled right.
-Everyone buys at least one.
+Sell fast when styled right — nearly everyone at the market buys at least one.

 - Use flour sack towels.